IamDaGod-kira/crowcpp-project/README.md

     > **Important Note:**
     > This project uses `MinGW Makefiles` as the CMake toolchain.
 If you are using Visual Studio Code, you may not see `MinGW Makefiles` as an available toolchain in the CMake Tools configuration.
     > **Do not select `conan-release` as the build preset in VS Code.**
-    > If you are using VS Code, skip the step where you specify the generator in the `CMake: Configure` and use the default CMake configuration provided by the in the Command given here (`-G "MinGW Maefiles"`).
+    > If you are using VS Code, skip the step where you specify the generator in the `CMake: Configure` and use the default CMake configuration provided in the Command given here (`-G "MinGW Maefiles"`).
 ## Requirements

 - C++17 or newer